26/11: Decoding the David Headley mystery

 New Delhi, Nov 26: David Headley came several times to India to conduct a reconnaissance of the targets that the Lashkar-e-Tayiba terrorists were supposed to hit.
 Not once was this man on the radar of the Indian Intelligence agencies.
 He came to Mumbai befriended high profile personalities, went about his job without being suspected or detected even once.

-A source in the Intelligence Bureau once told this correspondent, that he had a strong and lurking suspicion that the United States was aware of what Headley was upto.
+A source in the Intelligence Bureau once told this correspondent, that he had a strong and lurking suspicion that the United States was aware of what Headley was up to.
 They never told us anything, for reasons best to known to them, the officer also said.

 He was their agent in Afghanistan and later fell out of favour after he turned rogue, the officer also informed.